Northridge, Los Angeles: Hospital

 Northridge Hospital Medical Center consists of a 411-bed hospital and serves 2 million residents of the Valley.
 The hospital is one of only two facilities in the Valley certified as a trauma center for treating life-threatening injuries.

 Parks, recreation and sports

 The Northridge Recreation Center, located at 18300 Lemarsh St., has an indoor gymnasium, without weights, which may also be used as an auditorium.
 Its capacity is 400.
 The park also has barbecue pits, a lighted baseball diamond, lighted indoor basketball courts, lighted outdoor basketball courts, a children's play area, a community room, picnic tables, a lighted soccer field, and lighted tennis courts.
 The Northridge Pool, on the recreation center grounds, is an outdoor heated seasonal pool.

-Dearborn Park, located at 17141 Nordhoff St., is an unstaffed, unlocked park has lighted outdoor basketball courts, a children's play area, picnic tables, and lighted tennis courts.
+Dearborn Park, located at 17141 Nordhoff Street, is an unstaffed, unlocked park has lighted outdoor basketball courts, a children's play area, picnic tables, and lighted tennis courts.

 Vanalden Park, located at 8956 Vanalden Ave., is an unstaffed pocket park, has a horseshoe pit, a jogging path, and picnic tables.